-Lung Worm – Lung Worm is still relatively rare in the UK although it’s definitely more common in the South.
-The parasite spends its adolescence in slugs and snails and it is suspected that by they are passed to dogs by the ingestion of the snails.
+Lung Worm – Lung Worm is still relatively rare in the UK, although it’s definitely more common in the South.
+The parasite spends its adolescence in slugs and snails, and it is suspected that they are passed to dogs by the ingestion of the snails.

 Signs – Lung Worms live in and near the heart and can cause cardiac and respiratory problems and often weight loss and occasionally coughing.

 How To Check – Lung Worm is hard to detect, but it can sometimes be seen in your dog’s stool.